PyroGenesis/TrimpCommander/README.md

 ### `trimps.js`
 The general automation file.
 It performs the following operations:
-- (Optional) Hides the game in your browser 🤫
+- (Optional) Blacks out the game in your browser 🤫
 - Buys any available upgrades
 - Prestiges weapons
-- Runs a small and easy map (for worlds ending in 5)
 - Activate MagnetoShriek (for worlds ending in 5)
 - Assigns workers, trainers and explorers
 - Buys housing and other buildings
 - Buys storage (if needed)
-- Assigns / fires Geneticists
+- Assigns / fires Geneticists to approach the ideal breed time
 - Buys Gigastations
+- Runs a small and easy map (for worlds ending in 5)

 ### `trimps_equalize.js`
 Utility methods to change number of workers